Thorn Abbey

 Thorn Abbey or the Imperial Abbey of Thorn was an imperial abbey of the Holy Roman Empire in what is now the Netherlands.
-The capital was Thorn.
 It was founded in the 10th century and remained independent until 1794, when it was occupied by French troops.
 The self-ruling abbey enjoyed imperial immediacy and belonged to the Lower Rhenish-Westphalian Circle.

-At the time Thorn Abbey was invaded by the French revolutionaries in 1794, its territory was composed of three non-contiguous parts totaling 52.1 km².
-In addition, the abbess shared condominium rule over nearby areas totaling 35 km².
+At the time Thorn Abbey was invaded by the French revolutionaries in 1794, its territory was composed of three non-contiguous parts totaling 52.1 km2.
+In addition, the abbess shared rule over nearby areas totaling 35 km2.
 The abbey's territory was divided into four "quarters", each administered by two mayors.
 The population in 1796 was 2,975 inhabitants.

 In 1797, the abbey was officially dissolved by the French.
-The abbey property, the monastery, the palace of the abbess and the other buildings were confiscated and sold to the highest bidders and usually demolished for construction material, with only the abbey church surviving.
-In 1860, the heavily damaged church was restored.
 The Baroque interior survived the restoration but the spire was replaced with a massive neo-Gothic bell tower.

 Foundation

-Details of the founding of the abbey are not clear.
-According to some sources, the abbey was founded by Countess Hilswind in 902 for herself and her daughter Beatrix.
-She donated the necessary land, which had been personal property, given to the Countess by King Zwentibold.
-Other sources claim a Benedictine double monastery was founded by Bishop Ansfried of Utrecht and his wife Hereswint in 925.
-A Romanesque abbey church was built in 992; some sources give this as the year the abbey was founded.
+A Benedictine double monastery was founded by Count Ansfried of Utrecht and his wife Hereswint, countess of Strijen, in the late tenth century on land owned by Hereswint at Thorn.
+Hereswint was to be the first abbess but died on her way there; and Benedicta took her place.

 Abbey structure

 The community of women came only from the high nobility.
+The Abbey served as a convent school for daughters of the nobility.
 It is likely that Thorn had belonged to the Benedictine order originally.
 It probably changed, however, in the 12th century, to a free community of secular canonesses (Damenstift).
 In 1310, the members of the abbey stressed their secular status and claimed never to have been Benedictine.

 In the 18th century, the collegiate ladies, or canonesses, were, in principle, required to reside in the abbey all year, except for at most six weeks per year.
 However, for 600 florins, ladies could buy themselves freedom; although in theory they were still required to provide six weeks of choral service, this was not always observed in practice.
 This possibility of buying freedom appears to have been used frequently.
 Some ladies belonged to several abbeys.
 Maria Josepha of Hatzfeld and Gleichen, for example, was a member of the abbeys at Thorn and Essen for 46 years.
 During this time, she resided in Essen Abbey for four years, but never in Thorn.

 The abbey district contained a curia building for the deaconess and five houses for the ladies; some built themselves houses outside the abbey precincts.
 In the 14th century, a new Gothic church was built.